 What about the emergency funds the district is eligible for?

 Longview did qualify for one time Elementary and Secondary Emergency Relief Funds (ESSER) that have to be used by August 2024.
 The amount a district is eligible for based on a percent of low income students enrolled.
-Those funds come with very specific uses of the funds that they can be spent for.
-Some air quality and qualifying specific technology uses are scheduled to be partially addressed using the one-time ESSER funds.
-This levy, as well as the ESSER funds still do not address the list of needs.
+Those funds came with very specific uses of the funds that they can be spent for. his levy, as well as the ESSER funds still do not address the list of needs.
 The funds must be expended by August 31, 2023.
 It isn’t ‘cash in the bank, as district needs to apply for reimbursement after they are used for appropriate needs.